Overdose Spike Alert: Risk of Drug Overdose Increased in Dane County

 This alert is based on data from hospitals and EMS providers.
-Over the 24 hour period between August 1 and August 2, 2022, at least 7 people experienced a suspected drug overdose, and at least 2 overdoses resulted in deaths.
-This is 50% higher than we usually see in our community.
+Over the past two days, paramedics responded to nine incidents involving overdosing patients who needed Narcan.
+Two people died.
+This is more overdoses than we usually see in our community.

 First responders, healthcare providers, and people who use drugs and their families should be aware of the increased risk of overdose in our community.
-Sign up to get email or text alerts about overdose spikes on Public Health’s webpage.
+Click here to sign up to get email or text alerts about overdose spikes.

 If you use drugs or know someone who does:

 - Know the signs of an overdose:

 - Lips/fingertips turn blue

 - Slow or irregular breathing: gasping, gurgling, or snoring

 - Always call 911 if you think someone is overdosing